aica-wavelab/tech-crash-course/index.md

 layout: default
 title: About
 nav_order: 1
-description: "Description of the AICA tech crash course (Summer Semester 2024)"
+description: "Description of the AICA crash course on Human-AI interaction (Summer Semester 2024)"
 permalink: /
 ---

-# AI in culture and arts - tech crash course
+# AI in culture and arts -  Human-AI interaction (tech crash course)
 {: .no_toc}